What to Expect When You Open a Brokerage Account

 Check Out Your Broker

 Also make sure that the phone numbers and addresses that your broker and brokerage firm give you as their contact information are consistent with those listed in Brokercheck.
-Identity thieves have been known to steal the identities of legitimate brokers and brokerage firms so that they can get at your personal information!
+Fraudulent entities and individuals have been known to steal the identities of legitimate brokers and brokerage firms so that they can get at your personal information!

 Questions to Ask